 It is hypothesized, though, that limy bile develops from stasis of sludge and debris in the gallbladder 8, such as in a phrygian cap or a porcelain gallbladder, or due to bile duct obstruction or pancreatic tumours 7.

 Eventually, the gallbladder becomes chronically inflamed 3 and nonfunctional, sometimes presenting as a hydrops.
-However, The thick, paste-like substance itself seldom migrates towards the distal biliary ducts 6 .
+However, the thick, paste-like substance itself seldom migrates towards the distal biliary ducts 6 .

 A milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
-The density of calcium milk on radiographic studies and CT depends of the proportional presence of calcium carbonate 7 .
+The density of calcium milk on radiographic studies and CT depends on the proportional presence of calcium carbonate 7 .

-A calcium-fluid level is usually seen on standing X-rays and CT due to its high relative weight, comparable to that of gallbladder sludge, calcium milk is found in the dependent portion of the gallbladder.
+A calcium-fluid level is usually seen on standing x-rays and CT due to its high relative weight, comparable to that of gallbladder sludge, calcium milk is found in the dependent portion of the gallbladder.